engaging-computing/iSENSE-API/C++/Windows/README.md

 which will display an arrow to on the right side, and then click on "edit".
 Make sure to click Apply and then OK.

 I recommend creating a "source" directory in your project folder.
-This wil keep everything organized.
+This will keep everything organized.
 You can then put the "include" and "lib" folders into the "source" directory and you can also add the iSENSE class, as well as your main.